ethteck/splat/docs/General-Workflow.md

 # 1 Initially

-Assuming that after succesfully following the [Quickstart](https://github.com/ethteck/splat/wiki/Quickstart), you get an initial configuration like the one below:
+After succesfully following the [Quickstart](https://github.com/ethteck/splat/wiki/Quickstart), you should get an initial configuration like the one below:
 ```yaml
 - name: main
   type: code